 Focus plays a huge role in every lift.
 It’s like what I learned in martial arts: “where the eyes look, the body will follow.”
 It’s a fascinating phenomenon!

 While lifting, I like to have a focus point: a single point you look at throughout the entire lift.
 I tell my students to focus on one point to help them through a lift, but it also comes in handy when concentration is a problem.
 There are a lot of distractions around you at the gym, so having a focus point helps you tune them out.

 When you can focus on a single point, you’ll be able to concentrate on keeping your body moving.
 Focus on your body powering through the exercise and you’ll feel yourself becoming stronger!
-Aren’t you loving these exercise tips!

 It’s true what they say: if you can see it, you can achieve it!
 Whether it’s a new weightlifting record, a house, a car, or a job, the more you visualize your dreams, the greater your chances of making them a reality.
 Believe you can succeed and you will achieve your goals and become stronger!

-You can start practicing all five of these exercise tips today, or you can take your time to see where you are in your lifting before gradually incorporating them into your training.
+You can start practicing all five of these strength training tips today, or you can take your time to see where you are in your lifting before gradually incorporating them into your training.
 See what works for you until you find the best way to become a stronger and healthier you!

 Jay Kali AKA, The Strength Architect is the founder of Kali Coaching.
 He holds certifications as a Specialist in Strength and Conditioning, Certified Fitness Trainer, Online Trainers Academy Graduate, Training For Warriors Level 2 Graduate and is a 300-Certified Yoga Teacher in Power Yoga.
 He is also an Amazon Bestselling Author in four different categories and has made it his mission to help women create long lasting, healthy lifestyles in just 8 weeks!